2023 Best Value Linguistics & Literature Schools in the Rocky Mountains Region

 U of U undergraduate students pay an average of $28,345 in tuition and fees each year.
 On average, comparative literature graduates from U of U take out $24,500 in student loans while working on their degree.

-In addition to its great value ranking, U of U is in the top 20% of all schools on our Best Linguistics & Literature Schools in the Rocky Mountains Region list.
+On top of its placing in our value ranking, U of U also did well on our Best Linguistics & Literature Schools in the Rocky Mountains Region list.
+It’s in the top 20% of all schools reviewed in this analysis.

-The average tuition and fees for an out-of-state undergraduate student at Colorado State are $31,470 a year.
+Colorado State undergraduate students pay an average of $31,470 in tuition and fees each year.
 On average, comparative literature graduates from Colorado State take out $16,500 in student loans while working on their degree.

-Colorado State not only placed well in our value ranking, but it is also #5 on our Best Linguistics & Literature Schools in the Rocky Mountains Region list.
+Colorado State did well in our overall quality rankings, too.
+It placed #5 on our Best Linguistics & Literature Schools in the Rocky Mountains Region list.

 Read full report on Linguistics & Comparative Literature at Colorado State University - Fort Collins